spydx/kefo-async-dotnet/slides.md

 <div v-click>

-It will under the hood implement `IAsycStateMachine`
+It will under the hood implement `IAsyncStateMachine`

 </div>